-Chihuahuas are the smallest breed of dog in the world, and they are the only "natural" toy breed - meaning they are naturally small and not a result of generations of breeding-down larger breeds.
+Whether you spell it "chihuahua" or "chiwawa", this is the smallest breed of dog in the world!
+And they are the only "natural" toy breed - meaning they are naturally small and not a result of generations of breeding-down larger breeds.

 The Chihuahua is either long-coat or short-coat.